-- Exchange differences in respect of financial items receivable or payable from foreign operations, whose settlement is not planned or expected to occur and accordingly they constitute part of the net investment in foreign operations, are recognized in the statement of other comprehensive income under the 'exchange differences in respect of foreign operations' item, and are carried to profit and loss at the time of the disposition of the net investment in foreign operations and upon partial disposition of the net investment in foreign business entailing loss of control. - Exchange differences in respect of transactions intended to hedge certain foreign exchange risks.
+Exchange differences in respect of financial items receivable from foreign operations ("Capital Loans"), whose settlement is not planned or expected to occur and accordingly they constitute part of the net investment in foreign operations, are recognized in the statement of other comprehensive income under the 'exchange differences in respect of foreign operations' item, and are carried to profit and loss at the time of the disposition of the net investment in foreign operations and upon partial disposition of the net investment in foreign business entailing loss of control.

-(4) The translation of the financial statements of foreign operations whose functional currency is different from the Company's functional currency
+(3) The translation of the financial statements of foreign operations whose functional currency is different from the Company's functional currency:

 For the purposes of the presentation of the Consolidated Financial Statements, the assets and the liabilities of foreign operations, including attributed excess of fair value over the book value and goodwill, are presented in accordance with the exchange rates effective as of the end of the reporting period.
 Income and expense items are translated in accordance with the average exchange rates in the reporting period unless there shall have been significant fluctuations in the exchange rates in the course of the period.
-In such a case, the translation of these items is done using the exchange rates at the time of the execution of the translations.
+In such a case, the translation of these items is done using the exchange rates at the time of the execution of the transactions.
 The translation differences are recognized in other comprehensive income in the "translation differences from foreign operations" item.
 These translation differences are carried to the income statement on the date of the disposition of the foreign business in respect of which they were created and upon partial disposition of foreign business entailing loss of control.
+The Company does not liquidate capital reserves from translation differences when Capital Loans are repaid.